Fivell/policies/source/sections/10-facility_access_policy.md

    - Workforce members in violation of this policy are subject to disciplinary action, up to and including termination.
-   - Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Datica.
+   - Visitors in violation of this policy are subject to loss of vendor privileges and/or termination of services from Versionista.
 9. Workstation Security
    - Workstations may only be accessed and utilized by authorized workforce members to complete assigned job/contract responsibilities.
    - All workforce members are required to monitor workstations and report unauthorized users and/or unauthorized attempts to access systems/applications as per the System Access Policy.
-   - All workstations purchased by Datica are the property of Datica and are distributed to users by the company.
+   - All workstations purchased by Versionista are the property of Versionista and are distributed to users by the company.